Telephone numbers in the Philippines: Mobile phone area codes

-Mobile area codes are three digits long and always start with the number 9, although new area codes have been issued with 8 as the starting digit, particularly for VOIP phone numbers.
+Mobile area codes are three digits long and always start with the number 9, although new area codes have been issued with 8 as the starting digit, particularly for VoIP phone numbers.
 However, the area code indicates the service provider and not necessarily a geographic region.
 Unlike fixed-line telephones, the long-distance telephone dialing format is always observed when using a mobile phone.
-Therefore, mobile phone numbers always have the format "+63 966 164-5400" for international callers and "0 966 164-5400" for domestic callers.
+Therefore, mobile phone numbers always have the format "+63 912 345 6789" for international callers and "0912 345 6789" for domestic callers.

 Some of the first area codes to be assigned for mobile phones were 912 for Mobiline/Piltel, 915 for Islacom, 917 for Globe Telecom, 918 for Smart Communications, and 973 for Express Telecom.
 As service began growing rapidly since the 1990s, new codes have been added to meet demand as existing codes have since been exhausted.
 Newer codes often come immediately after the last code is exhausted, but this might not be the case if the next code is already in use.
 Starting October 21, 2020, Sun's prepaid service was merged and rebranded into Smart Prepaid, leaving its postpaid service under "Sun" branding.
-Beginning March 2021, Dito Telecommunity launched new mobile number prefixes, 895, 896, 897, 898, 991, 992, 993 and 994 assigned to Dito Prepaid, Dito Postpaid and Dito WiFi Prepaid.
+Beginning March 2021, Dito Telecommunity launched new mobile number prefixes: 895, 896, 897, 898, 991, 992, 993 and 994, assigned to Dito Prepaid, Dito Postpaid and Dito WiFi Prepaid.

-On April 11, 2022, PLDT and Smart announced that Sun's postpaid service would be merged with Smart Postpaid, resulting to the subsequent forced retirement of all Sun Postpaid plans and add-ons effective April 25, 2022.
-Smart encouraged those planning to subscribe to Sun to instead take advantage of Smart Signature plans, while existing subscribers can either still use their current subscription plans or upgrade to Smart Signature.
-With the planned integration of Sun Postpaid to Smart, the Sun Cellular brand will cease to exist in favor of the Smart brand.
+On April 11, 2022, PLDT and Smart announced the merger of Sun's postpaid service with Smart Postpaid, retiring all Sun Postpaid plans by April 25, 2022.
+Potential subscribers were encouraged to opt for Smart Signature plans, while existing Sun subscribers could continue with their plans or upgrade.
+The Sun Cellular brand was phased out in favor of the Smart brand.

-In September 2022, Globe Telecom the mobile number prefixes is still unchanged, with 954 assigned to Globe At Home Prepaid WiFi, 953 assigned to TM, and 976 assigned to GoMo!.
-That same month, Smart Communications launched new mobile number prefixes, with 960 and 969 assigned to Smart (Prepaid, Postpaid and Bro Prepaid), 981 and 985 assigned to TNT and 964 assigned to Smart Bro WiFi Prepaid (formerly PLDT Home Wifi Prepaid).
+In May 2023, Globe Telecom maintained its mobile number prefixes: 954 for Globe At Home Prepaid WiFi, 952 and 953 for TM, and 976 for GOMO.
+That same month, Smart Communications introduced the 962 prefix for Smart (Prepaid, Postpaid, and Bro Prepaid), while keeping the prefixes 981 and 985 for TNT, and 964 for Smart Bro Home WiFi Prepaid (formerly PLDT Home WiFi Prepaid) and TNT.

 Area codes are grouped by the provider with no single contiguous block of codes for a single provider.
 The companies and their respective area codes are listed below: